 The Cali Dreams Museum is a product of artistic contributions from different international artists.
-Though research may be conducted with the exhibits the museum offers, its major concern is filling people with as much maximum fun as they require.
+Though research may be conducted with the museum’s exhibits, its major concern is filling people with as much maximum fun as they require.

 Admission into the museum comes in various ranges.
 For kids up to three years, no admission fee to the museum is required.
 Children from four to thirteen get discounted admission.
 The Cali Dreams Museum isn’t so far from Düsseldorf Main Station (Hauptbahnhof).
-Exhibits include a pink Cadillac, and a train in the world-famous golden gym, among many other exhibits.
+Among many other exhibits include a pink Cadillac and a train in the world-famous Golden Gym.

 See Related: Best Museums in Berlin